Kahlil Carter

+Carter has also coached in the CFL for the Calgary Stampeders from 2015-2017 as their defensive backs coach, and served as a scout for the Montreal Alouettes in 2018.

 College football

-From 1994 to 1997, Carter walked-on to the University of Arkansas' football team along with Brandon Burlsworth who inspired the movie Greater.
+From 1994 to 1997, Carter walked-on to the University of Arkansas' football team.
 He began his university career as a quarterback before making the transition to wide receiver.
 In 1998, Carter transferred to Southern Arkansas University where he led the Muleriders in special teams tackles.